cwpearson/hugo-cwpearson/content/project/graph_challenge.md

 date = 2019-01-09T00:00:00-05:00

 # Project summary to display on homepage.
-summary = "Heterogeneous System Benchmarking"
+summary = "Static and Dynamic Graph Operations"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`